This post contains affiliate links.

 Some of our favorite restaurant memories from our Christmas in Berlin were the little cafes dotting the neighborhoods, the kabob shops for a cheap and filling meal, The Bird burger restaurant, Hafbrauhaus, and a super strange trance club called Tresor.

 Honestly, the options are endless here because there’s just so much to eat, drink, and explore in Berlin!

 One thing you need to keep in mind when you spend Christmas in Berlin is that this isn’t the same as the US.

 The country almost completely shuts down for the holiday.
 They take their Christmas Eve celebrations seriously, so stock up on food, drinks, and (in our case) alcohol before December 24th!

 We hit up the Markthalle Nuen in Kruezberg and bought some meats, cheeses, breads, pesto, fruit, pretzels, and beer for a delicious Christmas Eve dinner in our Airbnb.
 We also bought some amaaaazing little breakfast pies to warm up on Christmas day.
 It was cold and cozy and just perfect 🙂

 Take in the View

-Visit the Berliner Dom along with the Alexanderplatz Christmas Market and Nikolai Quarter.
 The Berliner Dom is another name for the Berlin Cathedral.
-This massive church is worth exploring because it has beautiful paintings, architecture, and some historical tombs.
-My favorite part of the church was taking in the view from the roof!
+This massive church has beautiful paintings, architecture, and even some tombs.
+My favorite part of our visit, though, was taking in the view from the roof.